 If you inject drugs, use clean needles and works.
 Do not share needles or works with anyone else.

 If you are pregnant and have HIV, you can take medicine during pregnancy and birth.
-Bottle feed your infant.
-The HIV virus is found in breast milk.
+Bottle feed your infant with formula since the HIV virus is found in breast milk.